mds-main/SF-LWC-SummarizationAPI/README.md

         - **`futureCallout` method**: Performs the HTTP GET request to `/api/v2/conversations/{id}/summaries` with retry logic and timing delays
         - **`processResponse` method**: Parses and maps the response data to Salesforce fields, ensuring only complete session summaries with participants are accepted
         - **`updateRecord` method**: Updates the relevant record(s) with the fetched Copilot data
-        - **Intelligent Retry Logic**: Implements configurable delays (1-second for Experience records, 2-seconds for VoiceCall records), handles 404 "No summaries found" errors with automatic retries, and validates session summaries have participants before accepting
+        - **Intelligent Retry Logic**: Uses configurable 2-second delays (default for both Experience and VoiceCall records), handles 404 "No summaries found" errors with automatic retries, and validates session summaries have participants before accepting

 5.  **Automation Triggers**:
     * **`ExperienceTrigger`**: Triggers data fetching for `genesysps__Experience__c` records